Iceman (Marvel Comics): All-New X-Men

-Following the war with the Phoenix Five, as Cyclops begins to lash out against government oppression of mutants, a chance comment by Bobby about how the old Cyclops wouldn't tolerate what he is currently doing inspires Beast to travel back in time and recruit the original five X-Men to stop Cyclops.
+Following the war with the Phoenix Five, as Cyclops begins to lash out against government oppression of mutants, a chance comment by Bobby about how the old Cyclops would not tolerate what he is currently doing inspires Beast to travel back in time and recruit the original five X-Men to stop Cyclops.
 The team decides to stay in the present instead of returning into the past.
-They are now called the All-New X-Men and led by Kitty Pryde.
-The past and present Bobby are particularly shocked when they see each other.
 The younger Bobby is especially shocked by the older Bobby's Omega level powers, like creating ice golems, and especially his future "Ice Wizard" self in the Battle of the Atom.
-Eventually he and the All-New X-Men and the Guardians of the Galaxy travel to the Shiar Empire to rescue Jean Grey from a trial for the genocide that her future Dark Phoenix self committed.
-The team is then teleported into the Ultimate Marvel universe, where he stumbles into Mole Man's lair.
-He proudly creates his first ice golem in order to escape.

-Returning to their universe, the team are reunited with Cyclops when they are called upon to aid the Guardians of the Galaxy again in retrieving the fabled Black Vortex.
-Cyclops, Iceman and Groot become superpowered by the Vortex before returning it to Captain Marvel.

-Later, the younger, time-displaced Bobby is forced to confront being gay by his teammate, Jean, who privately asks him why he calls women "hot", when she knows via her psychic abilities that he is gay.
+The younger, time-displaced Bobby is forced to confront being gay by his teammate, Jean, who privately asks him why he calls women "hot", when she knows via her psychic abilities that he is gay.
 This causes the younger Bobby to speculate as to the complicated identity issues faced by his older self and the decisions his older self may have made in the time between them.
 Together with the young Jean, the young Bobby confronts his older self, who admits to being gay, having 'concealed' that part of himself so that he could have avoid being prejudiced against for another part of himself.

-Bobby joins the time-displaced Cyclops, Angel and Beast, as well as Kid Apocalypse, All-New Wolverine and Oya as they road-trip around America trying to make their own mark on the world.
 Bobby is initially reluctant to talk about his sexuality with his teammates until Oya and Kid Apocalypse take him to a gay club in an attempt to make him more comfortable.
 He embarrasses himself and runs into Romeo, an Inhuman with the ability to manipulate and feel others' emotions.
 Romeo makes Bobby more comfortable and the two begin a relationship.
-The two are later caught in the middle when the X-Men declare war on the Inhumans.
-Bobby joins the X-Men when they attack New Attilan but quickly breaks off from the battle to find Romeo, with the two escaping together.